-How Long Is Welding Trade School?
+How Long is Welding Trade School?

 If you're going to attend welding school on a part-time basis, then the timing of your graduation will depend on your schedule and availability.
 If you do have prior welding experience, then you may be able to finish your program earlier than expected.

 Example Trade School Welding Program Lengths

-- Lincoln Tech welding technology program takes about 43 weeks (about 10 months) to complete on a daytime schedule.
+- Lincoln Tech The welding technology program takes about 43 weeks (about 10 months) to complete on a daytime schedule.

-- The Refrigeration School welding specialist program takes about 7 months for a full time student to finish.
+- The Refrigeration School The welding specialist program takes about 7 months for a full time student to finish.

 Other Welding Certifications